alexa-js/alexa-app/README.md

 ## Dialog

+The full specification for the dialog directives that can be used can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/dialog-interface-reference).
+See [Custom Directives](#custom-directives) above for an example on manually sending dialog directives.

+Note that skills must meet Alexa's [requirements to use the `Dialog` directive](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/dialog-interface-reference#dialog-reqs).

 The `alexa-app` library has special handling for enabling Alexa to handle Dialog directly.
 To configure `alexa-app` to delegate dialog to Alexa, enable the handling per-intent via the schema: